TeleologicAppreciator/startup/notes.md

 I learned about GitHub and how it helps version control.

-I learned how to do markdown for GitHub such as how to include images
+I learned how to do markdown for GitHub such as how to include images.

 ## Amazon Web Server